lwiest/ZInterpreter/README.md

 * You have installed Java SDK 8 or higher on your system.

 ### Instructions
-1. Download this project's ZIP file from GitHub and unzip it to a temporary folder.
+1. Download this project&rsquo;s ZIP file from GitHub.
+2. Unzip it to a temporary folder.
-2. **To work with the Z-Interpreter source code in your Eclipse IDE**, import the `ZInterpreter` project to your Eclipse IDE from the temporary folder as an import source _General > Existing Projects into Workspace_.
+3. **To work with the _Z-Interpreter_ source code in your Eclipse IDE**, import the `ZInterpreter` project into your Eclipse IDE from the temporary folder as an import source _General > Existing Projects into Workspace_.
-3. **To compile Z-Interpreter into a convenient JAR file** (Windows only), open a command prompt in the temporary folder and enter
+4. **To compile _Z-Interpreter_ into a convenient JAR file** (Windows only), open a command prompt in the temporary folder and enter
    ```
    makejar